browserengineering/book/book/animations.md

             self.draw_list.append(current_effect)
 ```

-Note that this simple algorithm of walking up from the
-composited layers isn't quite correct; it doesn't apply visual effects
-atomically.
-Fixing that isn't too hard, but it requires you to set up
-a mapping from the display list to the draw display list and isn't too
-visible on most web pages, so I've left that as an exercise.

 ::: {.further}

-As mentioned earlier, the implementation of `Browser.draw` in this section is
+The implementation of `Browser.draw` in this section is incorrect for the case
-incorrect for the case of nested visual effects, because it's not correct to
+of nested visual effects, because it's not correct to draw every paint chunk
-draw every paint chunk individually or even in groups; visual effects have to
+individually; visual effects have to apply *atomically* (i.e., all at once) to
-apply atomically to all the content at once.
-This should be particularly
+all the content at once.
+Consider [this example][nested-op] of nested opacity
-evident by looking at the draw display list---it has two
+effects.
+Its draw display list looks like this:^[Once no-ops are removed;
+there are three composited layers because there is one for the background color
+of the page.]

+     DrawCompositedLayer()
+     SaveLayer(alpha=0.999)
+       DrawCompositedLayer()
+     SaveLayer(alpha=0.999)
+       SaveLayer(alpha=0.5)
+         DrawCompositedLayer()

+[nested-op]: examples/example13-nested-opacity.html

-`SaveLayer(alpha=0.999)` commands, when it should be one.
+Notice how there are two `SaveLayer(alpha=0.999)` commands, when there should be

-To fix it requires determining the necessary "draw hierarchy" of
-`CompositedLayer`s into a tree based on their visual effect nesting, and
+one.
+This will cause incorrect results if the two pieces of text overlap.
+Fixing
+this problem requires some post-processing of the draw display list to merge
-allocating temporary intermediate GPU textures called *render surfaces* for
+common intermediate visual effects, and allocating temporary surfaces for them.
-each internal node of this tree.
-The render surface is a place to put the
-inputs to an (atomically-applied) visual effect.
-Render surface textures are
-generally not cached from frame to frame.
+In general, we'd end up with a tree of such temporary surfaces.
+These are
+called *render surfaces*.^["Render", since they are a transient and internal
+artifact of the rendering pipeline.]

 A naive implementation of this tree (allocating one node for each visual effect)
-is not too hard to implement, but each additional render surface requires a
+is not too hard to implement---and tthere is an exercise at the end of this
+chapter for it---but each additional render surface requires more memory and
-*lot* more memory and slows down draw a bit more.
-So
- real browsers analyze the visual effect tree to determine which ones really
+slows down draw a bit more.
+So real browsers analyze the visual effect tree to
- need render surfaces, and which don't.
-Opacity, for example, often doesn't
+determine which ones really need render surfaces, and which don't.
+Opacity, for
- need a render surface, but opacity with at least two "descendant"
+example, often doesn't need a render surface, but opacity with at least
- `CompositedLayer`s does.[^only-overlapping] The reason is that opacity has to
+two "descendant" `CompositedLayer`s does.[^only-overlapping]
- be applied *atomically* to all of the content under it; if it was applied
- separately to each of the child `CompositedLayer`s, the blending result on the
- screen would be potentially incorrect.

-You might think that all this means I chose badly with my flattening
+You might think that all this means I chose badly with the "paint commands"
-algorithm in the first place, but that is not the case.
+compositing algorithm presented here, but that is not the case.
 Render surface
 optimizations are just as necessary (and complicated to get right!) even with
 a "layer tree" approach, because it's so important to optimize GPU memory.
+In addition, the algorithm presentd here is a simplified version of what
+Chromiuma actually implements.

 [^only-overlapping]: Actually, only if there are at least two children *and*
 some of them overlap each other visually.
 Can you see why we can avoid the